reviewdog/action-terraform-validate/README.md

     default: ''
   ### Variables for Terraform  ###
   terraform_version:
-    description: 'The terraform version to install and use.
-The default is `latest`'
+    description: 'The terraform version to install and use.'
 ```

 ## Usage